AdminTurnedDevOps/Terraform-The-Hard-Way/README.md

 # Terraform-The-Hard-Way

 This tutorial contains a full explanation of how to use Terraform in today's world.
-Although there may be a lot of content out there for Terraform, a lot of it doesn't teach you how to think about Terraform with a developer hat on.
+Although there may be a lot of content out there for Terraform, it doesn't teach you how to think about Terraform with a developer hat on.
 I promise you that thinking about Terraform as a developer, even if you aren't one, will **100 percent** put you ahead of many engineers out there.

 With this project, you'll have the chance to not only help yourself as an engineer, but make a huge difference from an infrastructure and systems development perspective for all organizations.